-There has been much discussion about how residents of Cape Town can reduce their intake to prevent Day Zero, but what about industries?
-New technology offers options for industrial facilities to make more clean water from wastewater by achieving the pinnacle of water treatment targets – zero liquid discharge (ZLD).
+Much discussion has centered around how the residents of Cape Town can reduce their intake to prevent Day Zero (i.e. severe water restrictions).
+But what about industries?
+New technology offers options for industrial facilities to make more clean water from wastewater by achieving the pinnacle of water treatment targets: zero liquid discharge (ZLD).

-Nearly four million people living in and around Cape Town are grappling with its worst drought in 85 years that has been caused by alarmingly low rainfall over three consecutive years.
+Nearly four million people living in and around Cape Town are grappling with the city’s worst drought in 85 years, which has been caused by alarmingly low rainfall over three consecutive years.
 While several areas around the world have been under stressed water conditions for extended periods, Cape Town is the first major city in the world to be affected this harshly by a water crisis in the recent past.

 Response to Day Zero